This page contains affiliate links. We may earn a commission on purchases. Disclosure

 • Prevents small foods — shrimp, diced vegetables, cherry tomatoes, sliced zucchini — from falling through grate gaps without requiring skewering or foil

-• 304 stainless construction on the top-tier options resists rust, handles high heat without warping, and eliminates concerns about nonstick coating degradation
+• 304 stainless construction on top-tier options resists rust, handles high heat without warping, and eliminates concerns about nonstick coating degradation

 • Perforated and mesh designs allow direct flame and smoke contact, producing char and flavor that foil packets or grill pans cannot replicate